Gustavo Petro: Social issues

 Promoting progressive views and policies towards LGBTQ issues, he opened the Center for LGBTI Citizenship when he was Mayor of Bogotá.
 The opening of the Subdirectorate for LGBT Affairs had the purpose of restoring rights and eradicating discrimination.
 Several LGBTQ people held administrative positions.

 He has supported an advance in the elimination of obstacles and stigmas to recognize the union of same-sex couples and their rights to adoption and social security.
 In addition to that, he affirmed that he will support and accompany with medical and psychosocial support the transition of gender with explicit protocols and with the participation of the trans population, and will promote a national program of safe cities free of violence and discrimination against women and people with sexual orientations, as well as diverse gender identities.

 In the past, he received criticism from Francia Márquez, who was later the Historic Pact's vice presidential nominee.
 She denounced that Petro betrayed the agreement to include female leaders and Afro leaders on their lists to Congress.
 In response, and after a storm broke out, Petro asked that the men registered in the Senate move one seat from eleven to enable the space and comply with what she had said.
 Afro-Colombian communities were highlighted by the triumph of Gustavo Petro in the 2022 presidential election, where he swept the Pacific and Caribbean regions, both being places with the largest Afro-Colombian demographics.

 Petro is a supporter of the feminist movement, with his government program including proposals such as the creation of the Ministry of Equality and a chapter dedicated to women.
-However, some of his proposals within the movement have been controversial.

 Petro on the issue of abortion has been ambiguous.
 During 2020 and 2021, Petro has supported the idea of "zero abortion", but during an interview, he stated that "every society must prevent, with sexual education and technological measures so that abortion does not exist, I call that zero abortion.
 Abortion is not positive nor should it be encouraged, but that does not imply criminalizing women in that way, if you criminalize women you are not achieving a zero abortion society".
 Several supporters of the movement expressed their disagreement with Petro's statements, while some analysts, professors and politicians contradicted the proposals stating that a zero abortion society is "science fiction" and that Petro's statements are made to gather votes from members of the anti-abortion movement.
 In October 2021, Márquez said that Petro should "learn more about feminism".
 To placate the criticism that feminists made of him at the time, Petro published the photo of the Christmas gift that his daughter Sofía gave him: a book titled "Feminism for beginners".